wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin wallet Plugins Menu

+Plugins were requested by members of the Feathercoin forum that it would be advantageous to link to some online services or message service.
+Whilst Bitmessage is open source the other services are proprietary.

+Status of Plugin developments :

+The long term aim would be to make the plugins, at least, to have options check boxes to include on the menu.

 ## BitMessage encrypted peer to peer private messaging

 Bitmessage is an open source fully encrypted peer to peer messaging system.
 Because it does not pass through a central server it is also harder to collect meta data.